Aditya-Verma25/FutureReady-College-Career-Prep/README.md

 I built a few features to solve these issues:
 - An interactive College List Builder that lets students filter and match schools based on their GPA and test scores.
 - An intake questionnaire that collects academic backgrounds and target majors.
-The responses are stored on the server to help me prepare for our advising calls (an automated PDF report generator is currently in progress).
+The responses are collected to streamline consultation preparation, with automated report generation currently under development.
 - Inline scheduling widgets that let parents pick consultation slots immediately after filling out their student's profile.

 This saves hours of admin work and lets us focus on tutoring strategy during our first meeting.